Palliative Care for Children South Africa

 supporting people who care

-Palliative Treatment for Children South Africa (PatchSA) is an inclusive and compassionate network that aims to share specialised knowledge, tools, resources and opportunities to ensure the best possible care for children with life-threatening and life-limiting illnesses, and to provide support to healthcare professionals, families and lay caregivers.
+Palliative Care for Children South Africa (PatchSA) is an inclusive network advocating for and offering referrals, information, resources, education and training in children’s palliative care to ensure the best possible holistic and compassionate care for children with life-threatening and life-limiting illnesses and support for their family members.
+We are

-And a Public Benefit Organisation.
-PBO no: 930047744
+- And a Public Benefit Organisation PBO no: 930083738

 PatchSA welcomes any families, lay caregivers and child-caring professional including paediatricians, GPs, nurses, social workers, allied health practitioners, psychologists, teachers, clergy etc to join the network.